It’s dark now. The house is silent and he’s working on a project. He puts on a collection of his favourite music and he concentrates on his work.

 During the following summer holidays they met.
 They went to have a drink one evening and she told him she was very happy in her new life and love.
 He said he was now all right, but he lied.
 He was far from that, maybe just on a slow way to recovery.
 Just to be with her made his heart ache.

 Years went by.
 He finally found a new love in his best friend – the shoulder where he had cried so many sorrows – and eventually they married and had a son, the joy of his life.
 To think that parenthood had never been on his plans… He had begun a successful career as an architect and life had flowed smoothly and predictably, and he could say he had a happy and stable marriage.

 But, he could not help it – nor did he want to: whenever he heard the songs he had dedicated to her, and mostly this one, he was immediately transported back in time, and wished she “were here” with him as she had been on that mountain sunrise so many years ago.
 When he – they – had been “young and wild and free” (as in “Heaven”) and incredibly happy with all their lives before them and all their dreams to fulfil.
 And when everything was still possible…

-And she cannot help smiling at the sweet memories that invade her, and think if there was ever a man who loved her as much as the one who dedicated this song to her, because he had loved her so deeply and so truthfully.
+She cannot help smiling at the sweet memories that invade her, and think if there was ever a man who loved her as much as the one who dedicated this song to her, because he had loved her so deeply and so truly.